theKashey/react-remove-scroll/README.md

 Disables scroll outside of `children` node.

 - 🖱 mouse and touch devices friendly
+- 📈 vertical and horizontal
 - 📜 removes document scroll bar maintaining it space
 - ✅ support nested scrollable elements
 - 🕳 supports react-portals (uses React Event system)
+- ☠️ it could block literally any scroll anywhere

 # Usage
 Just wrap content, which should be scrollable, and everything else would not.